rosiel/xml2csv/README.md

 **For exporting MODS XML records from Islandora 7.X**, we recommend [Islandora Datastream CRUD](https://github.com/SFULibrary/islandora_datastream_crud).
 This utility will produce one MODS XML file per PID.

 Merge the multiple MODS XML files into a single "MODS Collection" XML file with a `<modsCollection>` root element using **mods_xml_merge.xsl**.
+This stylesheet will remove empty elements and attributes from the source data.
 * _Usage:_ With the location of the XML files as the _directoryName_ parameter and the XSLT file itself as the source, run **mods_xml_merge.xsl** in Oxygen, or at the command line with Saxon:
   * `java -jar saxon9he.jar -s:mods_xml_merge.xsl -xsl:mods_xml_merge.xsl -o:MIG_sample_data/sample_mods.xml directoryName=MIG_sample_data/input_directory/`
   * The input directory (with its path) is passed in as the 'directoryName' parameter, INCLUDING the trailing slash.
-* This stylesheet also adds an `<identifier>` element to each MODS record, with the item's PID as its value, derived from the MODS XML filename as formatted by the Islandora Datastream CRUD output.
+* Where applicable, this stylesheet also adds an `<identifier>` element to each MODS record, with the item's PID as its value, derived from the MODS XML filename as formatted by the Islandora Datastream CRUD output.

 ![Screenshot of modsCollection document in Oxygen](assets/claw_modscollection_oxygen.png)